-Orbital settlements, of course, are only one potential target for early space settlement.
+Orbital settlements are only one potential target for early space settlement.
 Indeed, Earth's Moon and Mars are usually considered better locations.
 While we are accustomed to living on the outside of a large planet and these bodies provide easy access to materials, there are substantial reasons why Earth orbiting settlements will come first.
 Specifically,

 - 1. Rotation of orbital settlements can achieve 1g (pseudo-)gravity levels in the primary living areas.
 Rotation of lunar or martian habitats is impractical, so settlers will live at 1/3 (Mars) or 1/6g (Moon).
-Children raised in low-g will almost certainly be too weak to visit Earth. - 2.
-The first orbital settlements can be placed quite close to Earth, reachable in a few hours or less.
+Children raised in low-g will, at a minimum, almost certainly be too weak to visit Earth.
+There may be other serious problems as well.
+No children have ever been exposed to low-g and the consequences are unknown. - 2.
+The first orbital settlements can be placed quite close to Earth, a few hours travel time away.
 By contrast the Moon is days away and trips to Mars require many months. - 3.
-Continuous, ample, reliable solar energy is available in most orbits, whereas the Moon experiences two week nights and solar energy on Mars is far less dense than at Earth orbit. - 4.
-Radiation levels in orbit, the Moon, and Mars are high, too high for settlers to spend much time outside.
-Thus, habits must be large to be livable.
+Continuous, ample, reliable solar energy is available in most orbits.
+The Moon experiences two week nights.
+Solar energy on Mars is half as dense than at Earth orbit.
+With a few exceptions near the lunar poles, any point on the Moon and Mars, of course, receives sunlight only half the time. - 4.
+Radiation levels in orbit are twice that of the Moon and Mars^b, but even there radiation levels are high, too high for settlers to spend significant time outside.
+Since one will rarely go outside, habitats must be large to be livable.
 The weightless environment on orbit is much better adapted to building extremely large habitats, ideally kilometers across, than even the reduced gravity of the Moon and Mars. - 5.
-The combined surface area of the Moon and Mars is similar to the surface area of Earth.
+The combined surface area of the Moon and Mars is roughly a third the surface area of Earth, about 40% greater than Earth's land area.
 The livable surface area inside orbital space settlements is limited by the total mass available for radiation shielding.
-Asteroidal resources are easily sufficient for orbital settlements with a total livable surface area from 100-1000 times the surface area of Earth^b. - 6.
+Asteroidal resources are easily sufficient for orbital settlements with a total livable surface area from 100-1000 times the surface area of Earth^c. - 6.
 Near-Earth orbital settlements can service our planet's tourist, exotic materials and energy markets more easily than the Moon; and Mars is too far away to easily trade with Earth.
+Both have significant gravity wells that makes transportation more difficult than for orbital settlements.

-Orbital settlements are often said to have a major problem relative to the Moon or Mars: all the materials must be imported.
-All space settlements require shielding to protect the inhabitants from the extreme radiation in space (Earth's magnetic field and atmosphere protect us here) and the simplest shield is several tons of materials per square meter of surface area, so millions of tons of material is required per habitat.
+Orbital settlements have a major problem relative to the Moon or Mars: all the materials must be imported.
+A great deal of material is needed because all space settlements require shielding to protect inhabitants from the extreme radiation in space and the simplest shield is several tons of material per square meter of surface area.
+Thus, millions of tons of material is required per habitat.
 This problem can be overcome by co-orbiting settlements with asteroids.
-There are approximately 1,000 asteroids larger than 1 km in Earth crossing orbits, each with a mass of roughly a billion tons or more.
-Many are energetically closer than the Moon, although travel times are typically much larger.
-Thus, materials access is not a major problem except in Earth orbit where proximity to the rest of mankind may, or may not, be more important.
+There are approximately 900 asteroids larger than 1 km in Earth approaching orbits, and about half cross Earth's orbit.
+Each with a mass of, very roughly, a billion tons or more.
+This is more than sufficient for a whole community of orbital space settlements.
+In addition, a 200-meter diameter NEO has enough materials for a good-sized space settlement, and there are probably 100,000 NEOs in this size range.
+Many of these smaller asteroids are energetically closer than the Moon, although travel times are typically much larger.
+It is even possible to use lunar gravity assists to bring small NEOs into Earth orbit to supply materials for settlement construction.3 In any case, materials access is not a show stopper.